gabrielcruuuz/Tindev/README.md

 # Tindev
 Tindev Application (A tinder for programmers :D)

-Project designed for React, Node and API's Rest study.
+Project designed for React, Node, AWS and API's Rest study.
 Based on the RocktSeat course.

 In process of improvement...